mrtztg/azure-104-notes/README.md

 - **Cost Management > Budgets**: Define budget, reset budget reset period, when to receive the alert (threshold percentage)
 - **Cost Management > Advisor Recommendations**: Gives recommendations across number of categories like cost
 - In **Settings > Usage + Quotas** menu, we can see different limitations of how much compute in different regions.
 Under "Adjustable" column, for the ones that are "yes", we can click on pen button and ask for change
+- **VM quota behavior**: Stopped (Deallocated) VMs still count against vCPU quota because Azure reserves resources for any provisioned VM, even if deallocated — only deleting the VM releases the quota

 ### Entra ID Management